“If we’re going to have a mine, it’s going to be the best damn mine in the world.”

 How it started

 For years, Northern Plains members fought against Stillwater Mining Company to protect water quality and the communities in Stillwater and Sweet Grass Counties.
 In 2000, spurred by action taken by Northern Plains members, the two sides worked together and negotiated an agreement to extend protections beyond state requirements to protect property, water, and area communities, while allowing platinum and palladium mining to proceed.
 The legally binding contract established a process for citizens to regularly meet with company representatives to address and prevent problems related to mining impacts, reclamation, wildlife, and other issues.
 The Good Neighbor Agreement has protected land with conservation easements, instituted a busing program to vastly reduce traffic on winding valley roads, and provided for independent environmental audits.

 After 20 years under the Good Neighbor Agreement, members are still working and negotiating with Stillwater Mining Company to develop new strategies to diminish the effects a long-term mine can have on water quality and rural communities.
 Today’s major efforts include groundwater monitoring, consistent sampling of surface water and biologic health, and novel technology use and development.

 To learn about the origins of the GNA, please read our short history, “The Story of the Good Neighbor Agreement.”

 The Good Neighbor Agreement provides for citizen oversight of mining operations to ensure protection of the area’s quality of life and productive agricultural land;

-- Establishes clear and enforceable water quality standards that go above and beyond state requirements;
+- Establishes clear and enforceable water quality standards, as set out in the Adaptive Management Plans for each mine site, that go above and beyond state requirements;

 - Provides local communities with access to critical information about mining operations and the opportunity to address potential problems before they occur;